-Homeschooling is a growing educational option and many families are choosing it for the educational excellence and personalization homeschooling offers.
+Homeschooling is a growing educational option.
+Many families are choosing it for the educational excellence and personalization homeschooling offers (Forbes).

-But in this video I’m going to explain to you the five things that you need to do to start homeschooling legally.
+But in this post I’m going to explain to you the five things that you need to do to start homeschooling legally.

 Global homeschooling resources